MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al470.md

 # Compiler Error AL470
 The referenced page '{0}' of PageType 'HeadlinePart' is only allowed inside pages of PageType 'RoleCenter'.

+## Description
+Pages of the type 'HeadlinePart' are only allowed inside pages of PageType 'RoleCenter'.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also